rororowyourboat/psuu/examples/README.md

 ## cadCAD Integration Examples

 - **sir_model_optimization.py**: Demonstrates how to create a custom SimulationConnector to integrate with the cadcad-sandbox SIR model, showcasing both random search and Bayesian optimization

+## Protocol-Based Examples

+- **protocol_example/sir_model.py**: Example implementation of a model using the CadcadModelProtocol
+- **protocol_example/run_sir_model.py**: Script demonstrating different ways to use the protocol-based model
+- **protocol_example/sir_config.yaml**: Example configuration file for the protocol-based model
+- **cadcad_integration.py**: Script showing how to wrap existing cadCAD models to use with the new protocol

 ## CLI Usage Examples